nanoix9/2019Papers/sa/knowledge-assist.md

 # Motivation

 We are living in a data explosion time.
-We have enumerous and rapid-growing amount of data, which makes it harder to extract useful information from it, and even more difficult to acquire real knowledge.
+We have numerous and rapid-growing amount of data, which makes it harder to extract useful information from it, and even more difficult to acquire real knowledge.
 For example, when I get started to do research on a new topic (that happens all the time), first I need to get familiar with the basic concepts in that topic, how its position in a bigger background, and how it relates to or different from similar concepts.
 To do this, the researcher usually collects surveys in this topic or simply go to the Wikipedia page for a quick review.
 However, the researcher needs to go through the articles, select important parts and key concepts, and form a mental representation in the brain.
 I think we can do something better: what if there is a system which displays the knowledge, not in the plain sequential text, but a more intuitive and structured way?
 If so, we can get familiar with new areas and learn new things in a shorter time.

 # Features